Tuition & Financial Aid

 2. Please upload to the Family Portal your W-2s, 1099s, 4506-T, and most recent tax return (if applying for Landon financial aid for the first time) by February 15.

 3. Please upload to the Family Portal the just-completed income tax return for the previous year, including all schedules, and forms.
-(W-2s and 1099s should have already been sent to SSS by NAIS.) by March 1.
+(W-2s and 1099s should have already been sent to SSS.) by March 1.

 Landon School may request additional financial information from you at any time, and we look forward to working with you during the process.
-Please call 1-800-344-8328 with questions about your PFS or about SSS by NAIS.
+Please call 1-800-344-8328 with questions about your PFS or about SSS.
 Please call Landon's Admissions office at 301-320-1067 with questions specific to our school.

 Our school offers two types of financial aid: need-based and merit scholarship.
 “Financial need” is generally defined as the difference between what it costs a student to attend our school and what his family can afford to pay.
 There is no “income cutoff” or other simple method to determine whether a family will qualify for need-based aid.
 Landon encourages you to begin the admissions application process and apply for financial aid at the same time.